glennr/blog/content/posts/testing-liveview-with-k6.md

 ---
-title: "Testing Liveview With K6"
+title: "How to test your Phoenix LiveView apps with k6."
 date: 2022-10-25T23:09:24+10:00
 draft: true
+showTableOfContents: true
 ---

-# How to test your Phoenix LiveView apps with k6.

 Elixir and Phoenix tout high performance with [low hardware requirements](https://freecontent.manning.com/ride-the-phoenix/), and